alaffin12/stackedit/Caught by Stradh.md

 Morgantha's mother Offalia (another Blood Hag) and her daughter Bella (a Night Hag) are here, unless they have been lured elsewhere.

 The crates, each of which is three cubic feet, are built to contain children.
 The top crate is currently empty, but the middle and lower ones each have a child in them.
+If Offalia and Bella are here they delight in torturing the children, pricking them and trying to make them cry.
+Any attempt to free the children will incur the hag's wrath.